levand/contextual/README.md

 ## License

-Copyright © 2015 Luke VanderHart
+Copyright © 2015 Cognitect, Inc

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.